ReeceJones/mood/README.md

 ])); // <h1 class="title">Hello World</h1>
 ```
 Note: template, main, and object tags are not supported.
+## Future Plans
++ Pass parameters similarly to how you would with diet.
++ Add ability to hook render function.
 ## Contributing
 If you have a suggestion, bug fix, or want a feature added, submit a PR, or an issue.
 Feedback is appreciated :)